5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

 For somewhere to stay, La Bastide de Seillans is an excellent choice.
 This guesthouse is tucked away just outside the village, offering a peaceful retreat that’s still close enough to everything Seillans has to offer.
 The property feels like it’s been there forever, with rustic charm and a welcoming atmosphere.
 The views of the valley below are spectacular, making it the ideal spot to unwind after a day of exploring.
 Whether you’re sipping wine on the terrace, reading a book by the pool, or just sitting back and taking in the natural beauty, it’s a place that allows you to truly disconnect from the outside world.

 Seillans isn’t about cramming in as many attractions as possible or rushing to the next destination.
-It’s about enjoying the small moments—whether that’s taking a leisurely walk through the village, chatting with locals in the square, or simply sitting down with a coffee and watching the world pass by.
+It’s about enjoying the small moments like strolling through the village, chatting with locals in the square, or simply sitting down with a coffee and watching the world pass by.
 The village has a way of making you feel like you’re living life at a more thoughtful pace.
 If you’re looking for a place to escape the crowds, slow down, and experience the true essence of Provence, Seillans is the perfect getaway.

 How to Get There: